andrew-edwards/fitting-size-spectra/code/readMeCode.txt

  need some of code/MLEbin/ .

 Code was mainly developed under R version 3.1.0, although I then upgraded to version 3.2.3.
+I have re-run the code in the latest version of R - it seems that minor changes may occur.
+For example, re-running  multiple/fitting3rep.r under version 3.2.3 gives 59% as the last number in the LCD row of Table 2, but the original simulations (version 3.1.0, and also a test with version 3.2.2 on another computer) gives 60% - likely due to the random number generation.
+Though the 59% represents 5947/10000 simulations estimating b below the true value, and the 60% is 5951/10000, so the difference is minor).

-Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
+**PROB DELETE: Some code then broke (due to indexing) and is now fixed, but I may not have re-run all code from scratch under 3.2.3.
 If you encounter problems then please contact me.